dreaminglucid/privy-tg-auth-test/README.md

 - `config-overrides.js` for how to [handle common issues with Webpack 5](https://docs.privy.io/guide/troubleshooting/webpack)

 **Check out [our docs](https://docs.privy.io/) for more guidance around using Privy in your app!**

+## How to expose and set domain for telegram bot:

+- `/setdomain` with botfather bot on telegram
+- `npm install -g localtunnel`
+- `npx localtunnel --port 3000`
+- or `ngrok http 3000`

+## TODO:

+- expose over https using ngrok or npm localtunnel
+- need privy account with telegram login activated (must rewuest access)

+### Privy limitations and considerations:
+- Privy is free up to 150 users.
+We will need a premium account to support more users.
+- Privy is a fairly centralized solution, with a dashboard for managing users.
+We will need to consider how we handle data redundancy and how we handle data privacy.
+- Privy has a smartwallet feature that uses embedded wallets.
+We will be able to use it in conjuntion with Redstone network.
+We need to consider how these features could be used in our application.
+- When logging into telegram from outside of the telegram app, the user will be redirected to a browser window which asks them for their phone number.
+This is not ideal for our application.
+We will need to consider how we handle this.